 How to Choose a Fly Fishing Reel

-A smoother drag will let you set it with a wider variety of minute pressure differences, and the drag will stay put at the setting you intend.
-In addition, a finely made drag system will engage smoothly without sticking — and any sort of hiccup can be enough to snap your tippet (the smallest portion of your leader) and break off your fly.
+A smoother drag will let you set the drag system with a wider variety of pressure differences, and the drag will stay put at the setting you intend.
+In addition, a finely made drag system will engage smoothly without sticking.
+Any sort of hiccup with a hooked fish on your line can be enough to snap your tippet (the smallest portion of your leader) and break off your fly.

+Which means you’ll lose the fish.
 And maybe lose the fish of a lifetime.

 It’s a technique, which is part of the challenge and joy of fly fishing in the first place.

 What is the best fly line for beginners?